sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 .. ----------------------------------------------------------------------------

 Hmm.
-Thit is not the same output that we got last time.
+This is not the same output that we got last time.
 Not surprisingly, the regression output prints out the results for each of the three predictors separately, just like it did every other time we conducted a regression analysis.
 On the one hand we can see that the *p*-value for the ``therapyCBT``